History of Tennessee in Timeline

 Between February and May 1960, sit-ins organized by the Nashville Student Movement led to the desegregation of lunch counters in Nashville.

 In 1962, the U.S. Supreme Court case Baker v.
-Carr, arising from a challenge to the apportionment of seats in the Tennessee legislature, established the principle of "one man, one vote".
+Carr arose from a challenge to the longstanding rural bias of apportionment of seats in the Tennessee legislature and established the principle of "one man, one vote".

 April 4, 1968: Assassination of Martin Luther King Jr.

-On April 4, 1968, civil rights leader Martin Luther King Jr. was assassinated in Memphis, where he had traveled to support striking African American sanitation workers.
+On April 4, 1968, James Earl Ray assassinated civil rights leader Martin Luther King Jr. in Memphis, where King had traveled to support striking African American sanitation workers.

-Since 1970, with the exception of a slump in the 1980s, Tennessee has been one of the fastest-growing states in the nation, benefiting from the Sun Belt phenomenon.
+With the exception of a slump in the 1980s, since 1970, Tennessee has been one of the fastest-growing states in the nation.

 1971: Citizens to Preserve Overton Park v.
 Volpe

-In 1971, the U.S. Supreme Court sided with a local activist group contesting the construction of Interstate 40 through Memphis's Overton Park, establishing the framework for judicial review of government agencies in the case of Citizens to Preserve Overton Park v.
-Volpe.
+In 1971, the U.S. Supreme Court sided with a local activist group contesting the construction of Interstate 40 through Memphis' Overton Park in the case Citizens to Preserve Overton Park v.
+Volpe, establishing a framework for judicial review of government agencies.

 1972: Peak Coal Production